 With respect to the Bond Fund, Domini has contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Bond Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 0.87%, 0.57%, and 0.65% of the average daily net assets of the Investor, Institutional and Class Y shares of the Bond Fund, respectively.
-This agreement will continue until November 30, 2021 and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
+This agreement will continue until November 30, 2022 and cannot be modified before that date without the mutual agreement of the Trust's board of trustees and the Adviser.
 From June 15, 2018 through November 30, 2018, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Bond Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 0.65% of the average daily net assets of the Class Y shares of the Bond Fund.
-Prior to November 30, 2018, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Bond Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 0.87% and 0.57of the average daily net assets of the Investor and Institutional shares of the Bond Fund, respectively.
-Prior to November 30, 2017, Domini contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Bond Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 0.95% and 0.65% of the average daily net assets of the Investor and Institutional shares of the Bond Fund, respectively.
+Prior to November 30, 2018, Domini had contractually agreed to reduce its fees to the extent necessary to keep the annual operating expenses of the Bond Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 0.87% and 0.57% of the average daily net assets of the Investor and Institutional shares of the Bond Fund, respectively.